-If the password mode is chosen, the password must be programmed prior to setting the corresponding lock register bit.
-After the Password Protection Mode Lock Bit is programmed, a power cycle, hardware reset, or PPB Lock Bit Set command is required to set the PPB Lock bit to 0 to protect the PPB array.
+If the password mode is to be chosen, the password must be programmed prior to setting the corresponding lock register bit.
+Setting the Password Protection Mode Lock Bit is programmed, a power cycle, hardware reset, or PPB Lock Bit Set command is required to set the PPB Lock bit to 0 to protect the PPB array.